Adapted from Garden & Gun.

 Mashed potatoes are the unsung star of the Thanksgiving spread—a perfect comfort food that’s rich and salty and creamy, and the perfect vessel for a ladle-full of gravy.
 And yet making them is often an afterthought (that pesky bird is so high maintenance!).
 To give this year’s taters the love they deserve, follow these tips for a fluffy and flavorful result that’ll be the talk of the table.

-Plunking potatoes into boiling water causes them to become waterlogged, so stick with a simmer.
+Plunking potatoes into boiling water causes them to become waterlogged, so stick with putting them in cold water and bringing to a simmer.
 “Potatoes, after they are peeled and cut, need to go into a pot of generously salted cold water and slowly brought up to simmer,” Boden says.
 “If you start with cold water, the potato cooks evenly.
 If you put them into hot water, the outside will overcook and get waterlogged before the center is cooked, leading to poor-textured mashed potatoes.”
 They’re done when they are just soft enough to be crushed by the tines of a fork.

 And salted butter is best, according to McDaniel.
 “Cut butter into small cubes and keep cold,” he says.
 “This is one of the few times I would use salted butter, but it’s important here for seasoning the potatoes.
 Once the desired amount of butter has been added, I season with white pepper and taste for salinity, butter, and pepper.”
 If you’re happy with the saltiness but want more butter, add unsalted butter at this point.
 But if you want more salt and butter flavor, go with more salted butter.
 And importantly, if you just need more salt, dissolve it in warm milk first so you don’t have the crystals in your potatoes.